How to Promote your Event on Social Media

 These days, interesting social media accounts are necessary to rev up on engagement.
 Start by designing an awesome Facebook cover photo, showcasing your event, with a little help from PosterMyWall Using PosterMyWall’s tools and resize option, you can create the cover photo with the right dimensions.
 Then set the cover photo as your Facebook profile and event page.
 Here are some sample cover photos created at PosterMyWall.

 According to a research done by Buffer, different social networks are slowly evolving to be similar to each other.
 For example, Instagram introduced stories, which is based on Snapchat’s concept, involving a personalized slideshow of pictures of videos and pictures.
 Facebook is experimenting with AR (think Snapchat filters) and also introduced live video.
 Furthermore, they changed video such that it auto plays with no volume in your newsfeed.

 Live video has become an important part of Facebook, Twitter and Instagram, and while many haven’t utilized it, it’s a great avenue for generating interest and feedback.

 There is a great deal you can do with video and live video.
 For live video, you can do a special “behind the scenes” preparation of the event, and possibly even a Q&A session.
 The audience asks questions under the comments of the video, and the speakers will answer to those.
-With video, you can create a teaser of the event, by putting in clips from your event last year, or you could do a series of interviews of people attending the event.
+You can also create an event promo video, by putting in clips from your event last year, or you could do a series of interviews of people attending the event.

 Facebook and YouTube are the best places to share your videos.
-Your YouTube channel can gather a lot of engagement, and in turn, registration for your events, if they’re compelling enough.
+Your YouTube channel can gather a lot of engagement, and in turn, registrations for your events.